mathematica-pub/frontend-shared-packages/docs/dev-environment.md

 To install necessary dependencies and automatic commit linting for development, run `npm run setup-repo`.

-Then run: `npm run start:demo-app` to start the demo application.
+Then run: `npm run start:{application-name}` to start the {application-name} application.

-In order to get live updates to changes in the code, run `npm run watch:viz-components`
+In order to get live updates to changes in the code, run `npm run watch:{application-name}`

 ## Beta-releases